 A very irregular heartbeat may affect the quality of images.
 This is because some techniques time the imaging based on the electrical activity of the heart.

-MRI cannot always distinguish between cancer tissue and inflammation or the presence of blood products within the prostate, which sometimes occurs in relation to a prostate biopsy.
-To avoid confusing any bleeding with cancer tissue on imaging, prostate MRI may be performed six to eight weeks after prostate biopsy, if possible, to allow remnants of bleeding to resolve.
+MRI cannot always distinguish between cancer and inflammation or the presence of blood products within the prostate.
+Blood may sometimes appear due to a prostate biopsy.
+To avoid confusing any bleeding with cancer, your doctor may wait six to eight weeks after prostate biopsy to perform prostate MRI.
+This will allow any remnants of bleeding to resolve.

 MRI typically costs more and may take more time to perform than other imaging methods.
 Talk to your insurance provider if you have concerns about the cost of MRI.

 Which test, procedure or treatment is best for me?

 RTAnswers.org: Radiation Therapy for Prostate Cancer